BioPhoton/ngRe/README.md

     );
 ```

-As output bindings set up outside of an component can consumed over
+As output bindings set up outside of an component can consumed over Some primitives described in capter [Observable View Events](#Observable-View-Events).

 # Local State Management